lumix-labs/swift-prompter/README.md

 ## Scientific Foundation

 This implementation is based directly on Google's comprehensive prompt engineering research:
-* Documented techniques from "Prompt Engineering: A Practical Guide" (Google, 2023)
+* Documented techniques from "Prompt Engineering by Lee Boonstra" (Google, 2024)
 * Empirically validated patterns showing 20-50% performance improvements on reasoning tasks
 * Systematic approach to selecting techniques based on task requirements